Confronting Cannibalism Stereotypes in Papua New Guinea

 Two men were seated on the bleachers beside us.
 They wore brightly colored shirts and laplaps, skirt-like garments.
 We’d been conversing with them, they in broken English and I in broken Tok Pisin.
 When the dinner announcement was made, one of the men motioned for our attention.
 He said slowly and earnestly, “We do not eat people.
 We have plenty of food in my village.”

 All I could do was nod in understanding.
 My eyes clouded with tears.
-I had learned from another local resident that many people from PNG are concerned with the way the media portrays them—as cannibals.
+I had learned from another local resident that many people from PNG are concerned with the way the media portrays them—as New Guinea cannibals.

 Confronting Stereotypes at Home